The Oxford Income Letter Review

 Monthly Newsletter

-The Oxford Income Letter is released at the start of each month.
-Typically, it is split into a few different articles – most of them written by Lichtenfeld, but typically one written by another analyst echoing his recommendations.
+The Oxford Income Letter is released at the start of each month and delivers one new stock pick and (usually, but not always) one new bond pick.
+It’s split into a few different articles, most of which are written by Lichtenfeld.
+There’s typically one article written by another analyst who echoes Lichtenfeld’s recommendations.

-The portfolio’s performance isn’t discussed in the articles, although each newsletter ends with a series of tables showing the overall performance.
+The portfolio performances aren’t discussed in the articles, although each newsletter ends with a series of tables showing the overall performance of each portfolio.
 More importantly, the tables contain information about whether each stock or bond is rated a buy, hold, or sell.
 You must check the tables for sell signals, since this is the only way that you get updates about when to remove stocks and bonds from your portfolio.

 The Oxford Income Letter Differentiators

 The Oxford Income Letter offers something like The Motley Fool’s Stock Advisor, but for dividend stocks.
-It’s a relatively low-cost service that offers one to two picks per month, and that helps investors build up a portfolio over time.
+It’s a relatively low-cost service that offers one to two picks per month, and that helps retirement investors build up an income-generating portfolio over time.

-Importantly, The Oxford Income Letter’s performance is mixed, particularly when it comes to the primary Compound Income Portfolio.
-Long-term investors would do well to pair these dividend picks with a growth stock portfolio, or at the very least, to set stop losses even when Lichtenfeld does not recommend them.
+Importantly, The Oxford Income Letter’s performance record is mixed, particularly when it comes to the primary Compound Income Portfolio.
+Long-term investors would do well to pair these dividend picks with a growth stock portfolio.
+At the very least, you should consider setting stop losses even when Lichtenfeld does not recommend them.

 Want to see how Oxford Income Letter compares to other newsletters?
 Check out some reviews of similar newsletters below: